spine/spine/README.md

 [![Build Status](https://secure.travis-ci.org/spine/spine.png)](http://travis-ci.org/spine/spine)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/spine/spine/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-Spine is a lightweight framework for building JavaScript web applications.
-Spine gives you an MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.
+Spine is a lightweight MVC library for building JavaScript web applications.
+Spine gives you structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.

 Spine is opinionated in its approach to web application architecture and design.
 Spine's architecture complements patterns such as de-coupled components and CommonJS modules, markedly helping with code quality and maintainability.

-The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), but doesn't necessarily require CoffeeScript to develop applications - you can use whichever language you're most familiar with.
+The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), and though it doesn't necessarily require CoffeeScript to develop applications - you can use whichever language you're most familiar with - the documentation and some associated tools like [Hem](https://github.com/spine/hem) and [spine.app](https://github.com/spine/spine.app) cater to those who prefer CoffeeScript's syntax.

-Spine is tiny, the core library comes in at around 600 lines of CoffeeScript code that is written in such a way as not to sacrifice readability.
+Documentation is often incomplete or just lies waiting to happen.
+Approachable source code reduces you knowledge dependencies.
+Spine is tiny, the core library comes in at less than 700 lines of CoffeeScript code that is written in such a way as not to sacrifice readability.
 Being lightweight and simple is fundamental to Spine.

 For documentation, usage, and examples, see: [spinejs.com](http://spinejs.com)